Cloud Architect Salary in Washington, DC

 What is the average Cloud Architect salary in Washington, DC?

-The median Cloud Architect salary in Washington, DC is $144,000 per year as of 2026 BLS OEWS data.
+The median Cloud Architect salary in Washington, DC is $144,000 per year, based on 2026 BLS OEWS-calibrated estimates.
 The 25th percentile is $110,880 and the 90th percentile is $230,400.

 Is Washington, DC a good place to work as a Cloud Architect?